-On January 1, 2023, the Company adopted ASU 2016-13 Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-This accounting standard replaced the previously utilized incurred loss method with a current expected loss method (CECL).
-CECL incorporates an estimate of credit losses for the remaining life of the financial asset using historical loss experience, current economic conditions and reasonable and supportable forecasts.
+On January 1, 2023, the Company adopted Accounting Standards Update (ASU) 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+The current expected loss method (CECL) incorporates an estimate of credit losses for the remaining life of the financial asset using historical loss experience, current economic conditions and reasonable and supportable forecasts.
 The allowance for credit losses (allowance) generally applies to financial assets including loans and certain off-balance-sheet items such as unfunded loan commitments.
 The allowance represents management's estimate of expected lifetime credit losses inherent in the loan portfolio as of the consolidated balance sheet date and is recorded as a reduction to loans.
-The reserve for unfunded lending commitments represents management's estimate of lifetime credit losses inherent in its unfunded loan commitments and is recorded in other liabilities on the consolidated balance sheet.
+The reserve for unfunded lending commitments represents management's estimate of lifetime credit losses inherent in its unfunded loan commitments and is recorded in other liabilities on the consolidated balance sheets.
 The allowance is increased by the provision for credit losses, and decreased by charge-offs, net of recoveries.
 Loans deemed to be uncollectible are charged against the allowance and subsequent recoveries, if any, are credited to the allowance.
 All, or part, of the principal balance of loans receivable are charged off to the allowance as soon as it is determined that the repayment of all, or part, of the principal balance is highly unlikely.
 Because all identified losses are immediately charged off, no portion of the allowance is restricted to any individual loan or groups of loans, and the entire allowance is available to absorb any and all loan losses.